 Coach Turner has spent the last six years in the National Lacrosse League most recently playing forward for the Colorado Mammoth.
 Turner had his finest season as a professional in 2011 with the Philadelphia Wings amassing 39 points on 17 goals and 22 assists while also collecting 56 loose balls.

 After graduating from high school, Ashley attended York College of Pennsylvania to study Sport Management and compete on their Track and Field team for two years.
 There, she earned the Capital Athletic Conference All-Academic award twice.
-She transferred to West Chester University where she is received her Bachelors of Science in Kinesiology; Health and Physical Education as well as a Teacher Certification.
+She transferred to West Chester University where she played goalie for one year on their lacrosse team and received her Bachelors of Science in Kinesiology; Health and Physical Education, Teacher Certification.
 Ashley was a skilled lacrosse and field hockey athlete for 6 years prior to college.
 Since graduating from WCU, Ashley has joined Fusion as a full time member of our business assisting in a wide variety of roles.

 - Coaching.
 The key separator at Fusion.
 We believe that a coach can monumentally not only affect a teams and players development, but as importantly have an impact on their psyche, character and confidence as well.
 With that knowledge, Fusion has built a staff that is fully equipped to mentor players through their whole youth careers on and off the field.
 First and foremost, Fusion has recruited coaches that are high character individuals, winners in life, and fiercely passionate about coaching and working with kids.
 Not only are we lucky enough to have those types of coaches on staff full time, but additionally we may also be the most decorated lacrosse club lacrosse coaches in the country.